 The day before beginning The Whipping Boy, I displayed the following anchor charts in the classroom.
 These stayed up for the duration of the novel.
 As students read, we added character traits.
 Once we had read approximately half the book, the characters’ main problems were added.
 At the end of the novel, the solutions to these problems were also added.Continue Reading

-This free Reference Materials Mini Lesson contains three activities designed to help students determine which reference materials are needed to locate specific types of information.
+This free ‘Reference Materials Mini Lesson’ contains three activities.
+The lesson is designed to help students determine which reference materials are needed to locate specific types of information.
 The lesson goes over six types of reference materials.
 These include dictionaries, thesauri, manuals, encyclopedias, atlases, and almanacs.

 If you haven’t read The One and Only Ivan by Katherine Applegate, you are in for a real treat.
 The story is told from the perspective of Ivan, a silver back gorilla in a journal-like format.
 The reader learns about Ivan’s past through flashbacks, his struggles in the present living in the small confined cage at the Exit 8 Big Top Mall and Video Arcade, and his dreams for the future.
 This post contains several teaching ideas to use with the book.

 Throughout his life, Ivan lives in four different places.
 This anchor chart lists those places.
 For this chart, the class brainstormed details about each place Ivan lived.
 Students wrote details on sticky notes.
 The students then placed the sticky notes on the anchor chart in the correct locations.
 Continue Reading